-Our management has broad discretion with respect to the use of the proceeds from the sale of the Convertible Notes and borrowed funds under the Fourth Amended Credit Agreement, including uses for acquisitions, capital expenditures, technological improvements, research and development projects and other items.
+Our management has broad discretion with respect to the use of the proceeds from the sale of the Convertible Notes and borrowed funds under the Amended Fourth A&R Credit Agreement.
 Some of these uses could prove to be ineffective or unproductive and could negatively impact our business.
-We have not identified specific acquisitions or other uses for a significant portion of the proceeds from the sale of the Convertible Notes or borrowed funds under the Fourth Amended Credit Agreement.
-Investors will not have the opportunity to evaluate in advance the allocation of our available funds that our management decides to deploy.
-Rather, investors will rely on the judgment of our management regarding the application of our available funds.
-Our failure to utilize borrowed funds effectively and productively or find suitable investments or assets to acquire in a timely manner or on acceptable terms could result in financial losses, violation of financial covenants to which we are subject, harm our ability to access additional liquidity resources or have other negative consequences, any of which could result in a material adverse effect on our business, operations or financial condition.
+We used a portion of the proceeds from the sale of the Convertible Notes and borrowed funds under the Amended Fourth A&R Credit Agreement to finance the Recent Acquisitions, but have not identified additional acquisitions or other uses for a significant portion of the proceeds from the sale of the Convertible Notes or borrowed funds under the Amended Fourth A&R Credit Agreement.
+Our failure to utilize borrowed funds effectively and productively or find suitable investments or assets to acquire in a timely manner or on acceptable terms could result in financial losses, violation of financial covenants, limitations on our ability to access additional liquidity resources or have other negative consequences, any of which could result in a material adverse effect on our business, operations or financial condition.